michelled/weavly.org/src/robot-activities/learning-directions-with-command-blocks.md

 * Review vocabulary of directions with the learner (e.g. forward, right, left)
 * Find a starting point on the Cubetto grid map and place Cubetto there
-* Choose cards / stickers with arrows on the map to indicate the chosen path
+* Choose cards/stickers with arrows on the map to indicate the chosen path
 * Place the corresponding command blocks onto the command board and run
 * Say the directions as the program is tested

 ## Tips

 * Emphasize that Cubetto can only travel in the direction it's facing

+## Skill Development

+* Directions
+* Planning
+* Sequencing

+## Level Up

 * Ask learners to act out how Cubetto moves like a car
 * Place toys or any other interesting object on the Cubetto map and ask players to build a program to take Cubetto to that particular item

-## Curriculum Connections

-## Accessibility Considerations

-## Skill Development

-* Learning about directions
-* Planning and building a sequence